AcademySoftwareFoundation/openexr/INSTALL.md

 * C++ compiler that supports C++11
 * Zlib
 * Python and boost-python if building the PyIlmBase module.
+  - NB: If you have a custom install of boost and have issues, you may need to set Boost_ROOT and/or manually disable Boost_NO_BOOST_CMAKE in the PyIlmBase cmake file when you run cmake.
+See the FindBoost documentation that is part of cmake for more information.

 The instructions that follow describe building OpenEXR with CMake, but you can also build and install OpenEXR via the autoconf